±«Óãtv

 ±«Óãtv Jessica

-Jessica MacKeen (she/her) has been working under the guidance of Dr. Tarah Wright since 2019.
+Jessica MacKeen (she/her) has worked with Dr. Tarah Wright since 2019.
 Her research has continued to build on a chain of studies being conducted under the Education for Sustainability Research Group that explores measuring preschool children’s connection to nature (bioaffinity).
 She started working with Dr. Wright on her honour’s thesis, titled Refining a Games Testing Tool for Various Cultural, Social, and Geographic Situations to Evaluate Preschool Children’s Bioaffinity.
 This study sought to modify a games testing tool to become more appropriate for young Canadian children and then test it with a cohort of 3-5-year-old Canadian preschoolers.
 Results indicated that the tool’s revisions effectively enhanced the children’s understanding of the game’s testing.
+Jessica continued this research by pursuing a Master’s of Environmental Studies in the School for Resource and Environmental Studies under the supervision of Dr. Wright.
+Her Master’s research focused on determining the validity and reliability of the above-mentioned modified game’s testing tool through an expert-informed survey and semi-structured interviews, and another pilot test with preschool children.
+By establishing validity and reliability, the tool is now usable in various contexts.
+Jessica has fostered a passion for early childhood education and developmental psychology throughout her research and continues to work with our group as a Research Associate.

 Lenka Tomlinson